Hope Foye: Life and career

 Foye was born on September 2, 1921.
 She performed in Bob Fosse's first musical, Dance Me a Song, in which she premiered the song "Lilac Wine."

 Foye suffered under the McCarran Committee and as a result left the United States for a career in Mexico and Europe.
-She died on January 6, 2025, at the age of 103.
+She died on January 6, 2025, at the age of 103 in Las Vegas.